Preserving and Improving Water Quality

 TCEQ partners with numerous organizations to develop a statewide monitoring schedule that includes approximately 1,800 active sampling sites.

 The schedule is coordinated statewide by the TCEQ.
-In spring 2013, approximately 30 meetings were held all over the state to plan monitoring for the upcoming fiscal year.
+Every spring, approximately 30 meetings were held all over the state to plan monitoring for the upcoming fiscal year.

 Coordinated monitoring makes data collection more efficient by leveraging limited funds.
 Advantages of coordinated monitoring include: